Enhanced Outreach and Employment Services for Ex-Service Members

 The N.C.
 Division of Workforce Solutions received a two year federal grant to develop collaborative strategies to support improved outreach to veterans receiving unemployment benefits under the Unemployment Compensation for Ex-Military Members program, referred to as UCX.
 The initiative specifically targets Army veterans receiving unemployment benefits and is a pilot program offered in four states.
 This initiative includes veterans from the Active Army as well as those who meet veteran criteria from the Army Reserves and the North Carolina National Guard.

 The project’s main goal is to reduce the claim duration for Army veterans who are receiving unemployment benefits by providing re-employment services, job referrals, and job development contacts commensurate with the veterans’ skills, experience and interests in order to obtain suitable employment.
 North Carolina’s outreach efforts began March 2013.
 UCX gives North Carolina an opportunity to “serve those who served for us.”
-For more information, contact a local workforce office or Wesley Alston, at firstname.lastname@example.org.
+For more information, contact an NCWorks Career Center or Wesley Alston at email@example.com.

 Career Readiness Certification

-Supported by the Commission on Workforce Development, the Career Readiness Certificate (CRC) initiative promotes individual career development and skills attainment and confirms to an employer that an individual possesses the basic workplace skills of reading, applied math and information locating.
+Supported by the NCWorks Commission, the Career Readiness Certificate (CRC) initiative promotes individual career development and skills attainment and confirms to an employer that an individual possesses the basic workplace skills of reading, applied math and information locating.
 More information can be found at the Career Readiness Certification website.
-For questions contact Barbara Boyce at email@example.com.
+For more information, contact Barbara Boyce at firstname.lastname@example.org.

 Incumbent Workforce Development Program

-North Carolina's Incumbent Workforce Development Program broadens the scope of the state's existing incumbent worker initiative.
+The Incumbent Workforce Development Program broadens the scope of the state's existing incumbent worker initiative.
 The program provides funding to established North Carolina businesses to provide educational and occupational skills training for current workers.
-For more information, visit the Incumbent Workforce Development Program website.
-For questions, contact your local Workforce Development Board.
+For more information, contact your local Workforce Development Board.

 American Recovery and Reinvestment Act (ARRA) Projects